owodolab/py-graspi/_sources/index.rst.txt

    :local:
    :depth: 10

-Introduction
+In Brief
 ------------
-This project provides tools for creating, filtering, and analyzing graphs, with benchmarks for runtime and memory performance.
+The Py-Graspi project provides tools for creating, filtering, and analyzing graphs, with benchmarks for runtime and memory performance.

 .. toctree::
    :maxdepth: 10